 Dr Tattelbaum’s Perspective

-“For most patients, I prefer smooth implants.
-Smooth implants don’t stick inside the pocket where they are placed.
-By moving within the pocket, they tend to look more natural.
-Textured implants stick to the surrounding tissue with no motion and are slightly more feelable.”
+“For most patients, I prefer smooth implants because they can move within the pocket, which means they tend to look more natural.
+Textured implants stick to the surrounding tissue with no motion and are slightly more feel-able.”

 The shape of an implant can make a difference to the final result of your breast augmentation.
 There are two main options:

 A teardrop implant is smaller at the top and larger at the bottom.
 In some cases, they can look more natural.

 All teardrops are textured, so the implant sticks inside and maintains the correct orientation.
 However, on rare occasions, a teardrop can turn sideways and look abnormal.

 Teardrop shapes include the famous gummy bear implant, which has a textured surface and a thick gel inside to maintain the shape, yet with a natural feel that retains its shape.

 These implants are textured and firmer, sometimes requiring larger incisions.
 We use them only in certain situations.

 Meanwhile, a round implant has an even spread of silicone or saline fill throughout the implants.